 Nuri Şahin: 5 things on the former Borussia Dortmund, Real Madrid and Liverpool midfielder-turned-coach

 Nuri Şahin wowed the crowds at Borussia Dortmund with his stylish midfield play.
-Now the academy graduate and former Turkey playmaker is back at the club and hoping to use his experience to drive further success as a coach. bundesliga.com presents five things you should know about the BVB legend, who’s giving a hand to head coach Edin Terzic...
+Now the academy graduate and former Turkey playmaker is hoping to use his experience to drive further success from the dugout. bundesliga.com presents five things you should know about the BVB legend, who's taken on the head coach's job from Edin Terzić...

 1) He met some heroes before becoming one